DwivediAman-exe/Tinder-for-Cats/README.md

 # Tinder-for-Cats
-It is a web project which is fully responsive .
+It is a web project developed using CSS, HTML, Bootstrap 4.5.
+Also it is fully reponsive.

 ## Theme of the project
 It is a website which is tinder for cats.